UniversalDependencies/docs/_gn/index.md

 ### Nominal Features

-* Tupinambá nouns are not marked for gender.
+* Old Guaraní nouns are not marked for gender.
 Number is optionally marked by the lexical root _etá_ `(be) many'.

 _kunumĩ_ 'boy / boys'
 _kunumĩ-etá_ 'boys'